MicrosoftDocs/globalization/globalization/localization/ministyleguides/mini-style-guide-trad-chinese.md

 ---
 title: Traditional Chinese Localization Style Guide
-description: Are you helping with translation into Traditional Chinese, but don't have time to study all aspects of the Traditional Chinese Style Guide on the Microsoft Language Portal?
-Here are ten of the most important aspects to keep in mind. ms.date: 03/04/2019
+description: Are you helping with translation into Traditional Chinese, but aren't able to study all the Traditional Chinese Style Guide?
+Here are the ten most important aspects. ms.date: 03/04/2019
 ---